exphixian/demo-c/README.md

 * I should have shared access with that repo
 * We'll start with an introduction to C and then I'll add new "lessons" each time you complete a old one
 * If you need an analogous example to a C problem, say in Python for context, I can provide that for you should you create a GitHub issue and @mention me
-* These lessons will be on the GitHub Enterprise instance for Coinbase, and can later be cloned and posted to your person if you like
+* These lessons will be on the GitHub Enterprise instance for Coinbase, and can later be cloned and posted to your personal if you like